NekoMimiOfficial/NekoMimiOfficial/README.md

 To a bright future
 Neko~

+# Licenses
+All the files under the `Assets/` folder are licensed under the Nekocense license, which protects trademarks, this means:
+- You can not use the `neko_emblem_symbolic` or any of the other assets as your own
+- You may use `neko_emblem_symbolic` as a base for a new icon, you must still include the same license with the new asset
+- You can not claim ownership of the assets
+- You may use the assets as the license allows you to
+- You may NOT in any way profit from using the assets in your projects or standalone, this also includes ad money
+- You may use the assets in your projects if you mention the original creator (me) with a link to my contacts (or github/website)

 # Donations?
 Neko would usually ask you to donate to a charity if you feel like supporting
 Which you are encouraged to do, Neko also is in need of some funds to help stay online and keep the power on its laptop, if you'd like to keep that happening feel free to donate crypto to any of the addresses below, 1$ = 1 week of internet.